jsimplicio/jsimplicio.github.io/_posts/2017-12-7-setting-up-a-diary-study-with-dscout.md

 ---
 Our goal for bringing mission parts to reality for our customers cooked for a year.
 We delivered the enhanced dscout Diary experience in late 2017.

 The new Diary introduced mission parts.
-Researchers running diary studies no longer have to divide their study into multiple missions where the data is siloed and separated by mission.
+Researchers running diary studies no longer have to divide their study into multiple missions where the data becomes siloed between separated by mission.

 <figure>
 	<img src="../../../../../../assets/images/builder-0.png" title="Sketches for publishing a part" />